GabrielSlima/blog/articles/clean-code-is-important-to-know.md

         To choose good names for your functions consider asking yourself the following questions about the function/variable:
         <strong>Why it exists?</strong>, <strong>What it does?</strong> and <strong>How it is used?</strong>.
-        You (the author) should completly reveal you intentions through the names for the readers.
+        You (the author) should completly reveal your intentions through the names for the readers.
     </p>
     <h4>Amount of Arguments</h4>
     <p>
-        This one is very fast, the less arguments, the better.
+        This one is can be described in a few workds, the less arguments, the better.
 The more arguments, the harder the function will be to test, the more time readers will take to understand what the function does and everytime someone needs to use it, the function's signature will have to be checked.
     </p>